Dilnoza Kubayeva

 Dilnoza Kubayeva (Dilnoza Kubayeva; born November 22, 1986) is an Uzbek theater and film actress.
 Dilnoza Kubayeva became famous for a number of numerous roles in modern Uzbek films.
-Kubaeva is best known for her roles in such films as Kelgindi kelin, Telba, Kechikkan hayot, Farzandim, Hijron and Ko'rgim keladi.
+Kubayeva is best known for her roles in such films as Kelgindi kelin, Telba, Kechikkan hayot, Farzandim, Hijron and Ko'rgim keladi.
 In 2012, she was awarded the "Shuhrat medali".
 Since 2007, she has been working at the National Theater of Uzbekistan (Milliy teatr).
 Kubayeva has played about 30 large and small roles in various theatrical performances.
 She also takes an active part in public affairs and sincerely approaches every case.
 In 2010, Kubayeva was awarded the "Oʻzbekiston belgisi".